 The large raptor is considered by ornithologists to be a “vagrant,” meaning simply that it strayed beyond its normal range at some point.
 This phenomenon can result from individual birds getting blown off course during storms or making other navigational mistakes, but it is also known to occur when birds venture out on their own to seek out new territory.
-Steller’s sea eagles have been spotted before in coastal Alaska, but this is the first one that has been documented in the continental United States—about as far from its home range as it can possibly be.
+Steller’s sea eagles have been spotted before in coastal Alaska, but this was the first one that was documented in the continental United States—about as far from its home range as it can possibly be.

-In the meantime, birdwatchers have thronged to reported sightings of the Steller’s sea eagle, including in Boothbay, Maine.
-People have even formed a GroupMe group focused solely on tracking the wide-ranging bird.
-As of January 20, 2022, the group had nearly 1,900 members.
 “I would say that this is the most exciting rare bird that’s ever been in the United States,” Nick Lund, the advocacy and outreach coordinator for Maine Audubon, told HuffPost.
 “There are only 4,000 of them in the entire world…It’s on a different continent [than its home range], but it is in a place that is very much like its native range.
 I choose to sort of celebrate it as an explorer…going out on its own and making its way in the world.”

-The Steller’s sea eagle is one of the largest birds of prey in the world, with a wingspan up to 8 feet, according to National Geographic.
+The Steller’s sea eagle is one of the largest birds of prey in the world, with a wingspan of up to 8 feet, according to National Geographic.
 Members of the species typically feed on salmon and trout.
-Relatively little is known about Steller’s sea eagles because of the remoteness of their home range, which includes the rocky seacoasts and rivers of northeastern Siberia in Russia, though they’re known to migrate as far south as Hokkaido, Japan during the winter.
+Relatively little is known about Steller’s sea eagles because of the remoteness of their native range, which includes the rocky seacoasts and rivers of northeastern Siberia in Russia, though they’re known to migrate as far south as Hokkaido, Japan during the winter.